Lalita-ponnapalli/MechaCar_Statistical_Analysis/README.md

 ### The slope of the linear model is not considered as zero.
 P value is 5.35e-11 is lower than even an extreme level of significance, and thus the null hypothesis must be rejected.

 ### As per the R value which is 0.7149, this linear model predict mpg of MechaCar prototypes effectively 71%.
 Which could do better but as it is 71% we can say it is effective.

+## Summary Statistics on Suspension Coils

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

 ![image](https://user-images.githubusercontent.com/100485119/173209098-0aa9e511-a3a4-4bc5-9586-926d6c07af93.png)

 ![image](https://user-images.githubusercontent.com/100485119/173209096-66a7c6be-ca65-47bc-9fe7-1ed3537e28e1.png)

+Based on the results, the manufacturing lots when grouped together meet the design specification as the variance on PSI is 62.29356

+However if we take varience of the suspensions coils seperately as lot1,lot2,lot3, then individually, lot 1 and lot 2 are meeting the design specifications as they have the variance on PSI as 0.9795918 and 7.4693878 respectively.
+But, with variance on PSI as 170.2861224, lot 3 does not meet the design specification.